WanderDinizVeloso/my-bank-API/README.md

     ```json
     {
       "error": {
-      "message": "The cpf must meet the following requirements:
+      "message": "The cpf must meet the following requirements:"
-        - Is required;
+        "- Is required;"
-        - Must be a string;
+        "- Must be a string;"
-        - Must contain the format xx.xxx.xxx-xx."
+        "- Must contain the format xx.xxx.xxx-xx."
       }
     }
     ```